itsyunaya/rmcli/README.md

 do and how exactly it functions.

 ```
-DLOAD <NUM>     Loads a number into the accumulator
+DLOAD i     Loads a number into the accumulator
-LOAD <NUM>      Loads the number stored in register <NUM> into the accumulator
+LOAD i      Loads the number stored in register i into the accumulator
-STORE <NUM>     Stores the number present in the accumulator into register <NUM>
+STORE i     Stores the number present in the accumulator into register i
 INC         Increases the number in the accumulator by one
 DEC         Decreases the number in the accumulator by one
-ADD <NUM>       Adds the number stored in the register <NUM> to the accumulator
+ADD i       Adds the number stored in the register i to the accumulator
-ADDI <NUM>      Adds the number <NUM> to the accumulator
+ADDI i      Adds the number i to the accumulator
-SUB <NUM>       Subtracts the number stored in the register <NUM> from the accumulator
+SUB i       Subtracts the number stored in the register i from the accumulator
-SUBI <NUM>      Subtracts the number <NUM> from the accumulator
+SUBI i      Subtracts the number i from the accumulator
-MUL <NUM>       Multiplies the number stored in the register <NUM> with the one in the accumulator
+MUL i       Multiplies the number stored in the register i with the one in the accumulator
-MULI <NUM>      Multiplies the number <NUM> with the one in the accumulator
+MULI i      Multiplies the number i with the one in the accumulator
-DIV <NUM>       Divides the number stored in the accumulator by the number stored in register <NUM>
+DIV i       Divides the number stored in the accumulator by the number stored in register i
-DIVI <NUM>      Divides the number stored in the accumulator by the number <NUM>
+DIVI i      Divides the number stored in the accumulator by the number i
-MOD <NUM>       Gets the modulo of dividing the accumulator by the number stored in register <NUM>
+MOD i       Gets the modulo of dividing the accumulator by the number stored in register i
-JMP <NUM>       Jumps to line <NUM>
+JMP i       Jumps to line i
-JEQ <NUM>       If the accumulator's value equals 0, jump to line <NUM>
+JEQ i       If the accumulator's value equals 0, jump to line i
-JNE <NUM>       If the accumulator's value does not equal 0, jump to line <NUM>
+JNE i       If the accumulator's value does not equal 0, jump to line i
-JGE <NUM>       If the accumulator's value is greater or equal to 0, jump to line <NUM>
+JGE i       If the accumulator's value is greater or equal to 0, jump to line i
-JGT <NUM>       If the accumulator's value is greater than 0, jump to line <NUM>
+JGT i       If the accumulator's value is greater than 0, jump to line i
-JLE <NUM>       If the accumulator's value is equal or less than 0, jump to line <NUM>
+JLE i       If the accumulator's value is equal or less than 0, jump to line i
-JLT <NUM>       If the accumulator's value is less  than zero, jump to line <NUM>
+JLT i       If the accumulator's value is less  than zero, jump to line i
 END         Stops execution and prints a table with the values of the first ten registers & accumulator
 ```

 ## Afterword